ThobesForBros/Wired-for-Perfection/perfectionism.md

 *He takes a step forward—his knees let out sickening POP echoes.
 KAMAL gasps, collapsing onto the rubber floor.*

-**KAMAL (groaning in-pain)**
+**KAMAL (groaning in pain)**
 Ouch...
 No, no, no—

 *The room spins.
-SAIF and JAZAM, rush to him, their voices muffled, distant.
+SAIF and friend rushes to him, their voices muffled, distant.
 His vision tunnels.*

 **FADE TO BLACK**

 # SCENE 3 | A Deal With The Scooter

-*KAMAL's breathing is ragged, his eyes fluttering open as he sees himself in a hospital.
+*KAMAL's breathing is ragged, his eyes fluttering open as he sees himself in an apartment.
 His thoughts are a whirlwind of frustration, anger, and exhaustion.
 His body feels as if it's been dragged through months of pain and disappointment.*

 *To the right of KAMAL are SAIF and JAZAM.
 Their faces are filled with exhaustion and concern.
 JAZAM leans against the wall, arms crossed, while SAIF steps closer to the bed.*